-- political instability and actual or anticipated military or political conflicts; - · trade protection measures, such as tariffs, and import and export licensing and control requirements; - · negative consequences from changes in or interpretations of tax laws; - difficulty in establishing, staffing and managing international operations; - difficulties associated with foreign legal systems, including increased costs associated with enforcing contractual obligations in foreign jurisdictions; - · changes in regulatory requirements; - adapting to the differing laws and regulations, business and clinical practices, and consumer preferences in foreign markets; - difficulties in managing foreign relationships and operations, including any relationships that we establish with foreign partners, distributors or sales or marketing agents; and - · difficulty in collecting accounts receivable and longer collection periods.
+- political instability and actual or anticipated military or political conflicts; - trade protection measures and barriers, such as tariffs, and import and export licensing and control requirements; - negative consequences from changes in or interpretations of tax laws; - difficulty in establishing, staffing and managing international operations; - difficulties associated with foreign legal systems, including increased costs associated with enforcing contractual obligations in foreign jurisdictions; - changes in regulatory requirements; - adapting to the differing laws and regulations, business and clinical practices, and consumer preferences in foreign markets; - difficulties in managing foreign relationships and operations, including any relationships that we establish with foreign partners, distributors or sales or marketing agents; and - difficulty in collecting accounts receivable and longer collection periods.

-In addition, Embecta's international operations are governed by the United States Foreign Corrupt Practices Act and similar anti-corruption laws outside the United States.
+In addition, the U.S. Foreign Corrupt Practices Acts (FCPA), the U.K. Bribery Act, and similar anti-corruption and antibribery laws enacted outside the United States generally prohibit companies and their intermediaries from making improper payments to foreign officials for the purpose of obtaining or retaining business.
 Global enforcement of anti-corruption laws has increased substantially in recent years, with more enforcement proceedings by United States and foreign governmental agencies and the imposition of significant fines and penalties.
-Embecta's international operations, which often involve customer relationships with foreign governments, create the risk that there may be unauthorized payments or offers of payments made by employees, consultants, sales agents or distributors.
-Any alleged or actual violations of these laws may subject

-Embecta to government investigations and significant criminal or civil sanctions and other liabilities, and negatively affect its reputation.
+Embecta's international operations, which often involve customer relationships with foreign governments or government-sponsored healthcare systems, create the risk that there may be unauthorized payments or offers of payments made by employees, consultants, sales agents or distributors.
+Because Embecta does business in the U.K., the U.K. Bribery Act also extends to its interaction with public and private sector entities and persons outside the U.K., including in the United States.
+Embecta's policies mandate compliance with these laws.
+Embecta operates in parts of the world that have experienced governmental corruption to some degree, and in certain circumstances strict compliance with anti-bribery laws may conflict with local customs and practices.
+Despite Embecta's training and compliance programs, its internal control policies and procedures may not always protect Embecta from reckless or criminal acts committed by its employees or agents.
+Any alleged or actual violations of these laws may subject Embecta to government investigations and significant criminal or civil sanctions and other liabilities, including exclusion from government contracting, which could negatively affect our reputation, could disrupt Embecta's business and have a material adverse effect on its results of operations, financial condition, and cash flow.